Agentic-AI Detector Co-design and Optimization in Vertically-Integrated Differentiable Full Simulations: Results

-In subsequent iterations, the agent therefore focused on tuning the crystal width and crystal length, which significantly reduced the optimization effort.
+The final optimized result is shown in Figure~\ref{fig:results_offset} and is presented together with an analysis of the agent-driven optimization trajectory.
+Early probing by the agent revealed an important piece of domain knowledge: the $\mathrm{offset}$ parameter has little effect on the final metrics and can be treated as a nuisance parameter.
+Subsequent iterations therefore focused on tuning crystal width and length, substantially reducing optimization effort.
 Over the next several rounds, labeled A through E, the autonomous agentic loop progressively narrowed down the optimal region in this two-dimensional parameter plane, while the remaining inner-loop parameters were scanned on the fly.
 The scan ranges, step sizes, and event statistics were all proposed adaptively by the AI agent.
-The final optimized result is shown in Figure~\ref{fig:results_snr}.

-Furthermore, the agent also learned that the metrics associated with the pre-digitization analysis and the digitization stage are effectively decoupled.
-In particular, the optimization of the SNR is independent of the other six outer-loop parameters.
-Once the optimal SNR point is identified, the digitization and waveform-fitting studies can therefore be performed afterward, allowing the full 11-dimensional parameter space to be decomposed into smaller and more tractable subspaces.
-In addition, the four fitting parameters were found to be nuisance parameters, in the sense that they only degrade the result when chosen unreasonably; any reasonable configuration yields a valid fit and a good $S_{\mathrm{err}}$ metric.
+Furthermore, the agent learned that the metrics associated with the pre-digitization analysis and the digitization stage are effectively decoupled.
+In particular, SNR optimization is found to be independent of the other six outer-loop parameters.
+Digitization and waveform-fitting can be studied afterward, decomposing the full 11D parameter space into smaller, more tractable subspaces.
+Additionally, the four fit parameters act as nuisance parameters: only unreasonable choices degrade performance, while any reasonable configuration yields a valid fit and a good $S_{\mathrm{err}}$.

-Through this iterative reasoning and trial-and-feedback process, the original 11-dimensional optimization problem was effectively reduced by the agent into two simpler stages: first, a two-dimensional scan in crystal length and crystal width with a single objective, together with three nuisance parameters (\mbox{$E$ threshold}, \mbox{R-size}, and offset); and second, a two-dimensional scan in ADC bit depth and sampling rate with two objectives ($S_{\mathrm{photon}}$ error and ADC cost), together with four nuisance fitting parameters.
-The final optimized parameters are shown in Figure~\ref{fig:results_adc}, which indicates that, once the optimal SNR point is fixed, the optimal ADC bit depth and sampling rate can be determined to achieve the best $S_{\mathrm{photon}}$ error, while the correlation with the third metric, ADC cost, is also clearly exposed.
+Through this iterative reasoning and trial-and-feedback process, the original 11-dimensional optimization problem was effectively reduced by the agent into two simpler stages: first, a two-dimensional scan in crystal length and crystal width with a single objective, together with three nuisance parameters (\mbox{$E$ threshold}, \mbox{R-size}, and $\mathrm{offset}$); and second, a two-dimensional scan in ADC bit depth and sampling rate with two objectives ($S_{\mathrm{photon}}$ error and ADC cost), together with four nuisance fitting parameters.
+Once the optimal SNR point is fixed, the optimal ADC bit depth and sampling rate can be determined to achieve the best $S_{\mathrm{photon}}$ error, while the correlation with the third metric, ADC cost, is also clearly exposed.
+The final SciFi-determined optimal design assigns values of front crystal length $\mathrm{= 4 cm}$ and crystal width $\mathrm{=1.9 cm}$, which gives a best SNR of 0.616.